mewmewdevart/mewmewdevart/README.md

  - 💬 I speak Portuguese and I know a little English.
  - ⚡ Fun fact: I have random knowledge about many things and love to talk about conspiracy theories.
  - 🧠 Studying at the moment : I'm learning to program.
 So I'm dedicating myself to the studies of **C language** (Pointers, Matrices etc) and **C# language** to create games in Unity Engine.
- - 🏳️‍🌈 Community : I volunteer as a content creator for [Ux for Minas Pretas](https://www.linkedin.com/company/uxparaminaspretas/) and Social Media for [SampaDiversa](https://www.linkedin.com/company/sampadiversa).
+ - 🏳️‍🌈 Community : I volunteer as a content creator for [Ux para Minas Pretas](https://www.linkedin.com/company/uxparaminaspretas/) and Social Media for [SampaDiversa](https://www.linkedin.com/company/sampadiversa).

 **💻Projects that I will finish by the end of 2021 :**